 Born in Newcastle upon Tyne, Ben Robson stars in TNT's Animal Kingdom as Craig, the tough, fearless middle son of the Cody crime family and a veteran criminal.

-Robson can currently be seen starring as Kalf, the trusted second-in-command to Lagertha, played by Katheryn Winnick, in season four of the hit original series Vikings.
+Robson also starred as Kalf, the trusted second-in-command to Lagertha, played by Katheryn Winnick, in season four of the hit original series Vikings.

 Robson grew up in Northumberland and studied in Newcastle and Buckinghamshire.
 In 2009, he set his sights on Los Angeles, where he studied at the Stella Adler Academy of Acting for two years, after which he returned to the UK in 2011.
-This past year, Robson has made Los Angeles his permanent home.
+He now resides in Los Angeles full-time.

 Jake Weary (@JakeWeary)

-Since then, Weary's career has been an eclectic mix of memorable characters for prestigious and interesting filmmakers.
-Most recently, he starred in David Robert Mitchell's Independent Spirit Award-nominated thriller It Follows, an official selection of the Cannes Film Festival; and Jordan Rubin's horror spoof Zombeavers, an official selection of the Tribeca Film Festival.
-Other notable film appearances include Brett Simon's Assassination of a High School President, an official Sundance Film Festival selection; and Kaare Andrews' Altitude.
+Since then, Weary’s career has been an eclectic mix of memorable characters for prestigious and interesting filmmakers.
+Most recently, Weary starred in Film Independent Spirit nominee David Robert Mitchell's thriller, It Follows, an official selection of the Cannes Film Festival, Jordan Rubin's horror spoof Zombeavers, an official selection of the Tribeca Film Festival, and Message From the King for Fabrice Du Welz, an official selection of the Toronto International Film Festival.
+Other notable past film appearances include Brett Simon's Assassination of a High School President, an official Sundance Film Festival selection, and Kaare Andrews's Altitude.

-Weary will soon be seen as the lead in Oscar®-nominated director Juanita Wilson's Tomato Red, Smartass for Jena Serbu and Message from the King for Fabrice Du Welz.
+Weary will soon be seen as the lead in Oscar nominated director Juanita Wilson’s Tomato Red, Smartass for Jena Serbu, as well as Finding Steve McQueen for Mark Steven Johnson.

-Recent television credits include multi-episode arcs on the hit drama Chicago Fire and the Warner Bros.
-Television's Pretty Little Liars.
-He has also given notable turns in the TV movies Escape from Polygamy and A Deadly Adoption, with Will Ferrell and Kristin Wiig, both for Rachel Goldenberg.
+Currently, Weary stars in John Wells’s highly touted Animal Kingdom adaptation for TNT.
+Other recent television credits include multi-episode arcs on NBC's hit drama Chicago Fire and Freeform’s smash Pretty Little Liars, as well as notable turns in the Lifetime movies Escape from Polygamy and A Deadly Adoption with Will Ferrell and Kristin Wiig, both for Rachel Goldenberg.

 Weary currently lives in Los Angeles, where he continues to pursue his other passion of writing and producing his own music.